15 Best Movies About Strong Women (Female-Led Films Worth Watching)

 Little Women (2019) – Dir.
 Greta Gerwig

-Jo March is artful, ambitious, and unapologetically herself - long before the world was ready.
+Jo March is artful, ambitious, and unapologetically herself… long before the world was ready.
 A timeless reminder that women can choose creativity over conformity.
+Greta Gerwig's direction is as bold as Jo herself.

 Gone Girl (2014) – Dir.
 David Fincher

-Amy Dunne is not your role model - but she is unforgettable.
-A dark, sharp, and complex portrait of narrative control and manipulation.
+Amy Dunne is not your role model, but she is unforgettable.
+A dark, sharp, and complex portrait of narrative control and what happens when a woman refuses to be written off.
+Challenging in the best possible way.

 The Devil Wears Prada (2006) – Dir.
 David Frankel

 Power, fashion, mentorship, and the mess in between.
-Miranda Priestly is iconic - but so is the quiet evolution of Andy Sachs.
+Miranda Priestly is iconic - but so is the evolution of Andy Sachs.
+A film about ambition that's more honest than it looks.

 Gravity (2013) – Dir.
 Alfonso Cuarón

-A solo survival story in space becomes something more: about grief, reinvention, and the quiet strength it takes to keep going.
+A solo survival story in space becomes something more: about grief, reinvention, and the quiet strength it takes to keep going when there's no particular reason to.
+Sandra Bullock carries the entire film.

 Brave (2012) – Dir.
 Mark Andrews & Brenda Chapman